Can selenium supplements cure cancer?

 Politics

 The most important political debate about selenium over the past 20 years has primarily centered around whether or not the recommended daily allowance of selenium should be increased or kept the same.
-Despite compelling research showing that adequate levels of selenium can inhibit cancer growth, the lack of a known selenium deficiency disease has been used to argue against the need for an increase in the recommended daily allowance.Over the past 25 years, the average daily selenium intake has been dramatically reduced as a result of lowered food quality.
-A quarter of a century ago, people consumed an average of 60 micrograms of selenium per day.
-Today, the average is 35 micrograms.
-Additionally, people are exposed to more toxicities in the environment which means that the minimum daily intake should be higher.
-The United Kingdom has elevated their recommended selenium intake to 75 micrograms per day to account for the increased toxicities and diminished food quality.
-Out of 55 studies that were completed after 1949 on the effects of selenium on cancer development/treatment, 49 of them demonstrated that selenium indeed inhibited cancer.
-Despite the substantial research supporting the role of selenium in preventing and inhibiting cancer growth, the FDA has decreed that the evidence is limited and inconclusive.
+Despite compelling research showing that adequate levels of selenium can inhibit cancer growth, the lack of a widely acknowledged selenium deficiency disease in conventional medicine groups has been used to argue against the need for an increase in the recommended daily allowance.Over the past 25 years, the average daily selenium intake has been dramatically reduced as a result of lowered food quality.
+A quarter of a century ago, people consumed an average of 60 micrograms of selenium per day via their diet.
+Today, the average is 35 micrograms per day of dietary selenium intake.
+Additionally, people are exposed to more toxicities in the environment, such as heavy metals, which means that the minimum daily intake should be higher to offset and manage exposure to these toxins.
+Although countries like the US haven’t yet increased the RDI of selenium, other countries have; for example, the United Kingdom recently elevated their recommended selenium intake to 75 micrograms per day to account for the increased toxicities and diminished food quality.

-Over the past 20 years, selenium research has been focused on the question of whether recommended daily allowances should be increased with some scientists arguing against others for increasing the daily allowance.
+Over the past 20 years, selenium research has been focused on the question of whether recommended daily allowances should be increased with some scientists arguing against and others arguing for increasing the daily allowance.
 Much of the dialectic regarding the recommended daily allowance of selenium focuses on its demonstrated value in preventing and inhibiting cancer as well as other diseases.
-Combs argues that if a nutrient such as selenium can reduce the risk of chronic disease, then it should be recommended for inclusion in adequate amounts in the diet, because such a nutrient is vital in maintaining good health.
+Combs (see resources below) argues that if a nutrient such as selenium can reduce the risk of chronic disease, then it should be recommended for inclusion in adequate amounts in the diet, because such a nutrient is therefore vital in maintaining good health.
 Other researchers have argued that the recommended daily allowance does not need to be amended even though, according to numerous studies, increasing the daily allowance of selenium could help prevent and treat cancer.
 Researchers arguing against the increased recommended allowance say that because there is no officially recognized deficiency syndrome associated with selenium deficiency, its recommended daily allowance should not be increased.

 Safety and Effectiveness

-Selenium is a trace mineral that should be taken in adequate quantities in tandem with vitamin E. It is not a supplement that should be taken in mega-doses however because it’s beneficial value is reduced if the body is inundated with too much selenium.
-Indeed, patients who take too much selenium can develop selenosis, or selenium toxicity.How Selenium Therapy Is Administered
+Selenium is a trace mineral that should be taken in adequate quantities, ideally in combination with vitamin E and Lugol’s iodine solution.
+It is not a supplement that should be taken in megadoses, however, because its beneficial value is reduced if the body is inundated with too much selenium.
+Indeed, patients who take too much selenium can develop selenosis, or selenium toxicity.Dosing information for selenium is provided below.

 Selenium may be taken by mouth or delivered by a health professional via blood infusion as sodium selenite.Selenium Administration via Blood Infusion / Intravenous Therapy

-When sodium selenite is delivered via infusion, it is given in high doses at 4,000 micrograms selenium on the first day and 1,000 micrograms on days 2 through 9.Oral Selenium Administration
+When sodium selenite is delivered via infusion, it is given in high doses at 4,000 micrograms selenium on the first day and 1,000 micrograms on days 2 through 9.
+This is a therapeutic treatment designed to actively treat selenium deficiency; if you suspect that you are especially deficient in this nutrient or know that you’re deficient because of lab tests, this may be a good treatment option if it’s available to you to immediately treat the effects of selenium deficiency..Oral Selenium Administration

 - Selenocysteine